-Risk Effects Mitigation Disparity between actual v projected targets around student numbers, research and innovation Potential to undermine the project delivery model and long term sustainability of the project Robust planning during the implementation phase and regular reviews of data so the project and Business As Usual teams can take action as needed Loss of a key project partner Inability to realise some or all of to realise targets set.
-Regular and ongoing the project objectives. engagement with project partners to ensure an FBC is developed that can achieve common goals for everyone involved.
+Risk Effects Mitigation Disparity between actual v projected targets around student numbers, research and Potential to undermine the project delivery model and long term sustainability of the project Robust planning during the implementation phase and regular reviews of data so the innovation term sustained in the project project and Business As Usual teams can take action as needed to realise targets set.
+Loss of a key project partner Inability to realise some or all of the project objectives.
+Regular and ongoing engagement with project partners to ensure an FBC is developed that can achieve common goals for everyone involved.